Speeding up an unsteady flow simulation by adaptive BDDC and Krylov subspace recycling: Model problem

 for $\frac{\partial \psi^{(n+1)}}{\partial \veks{n}} = 0$ on $\partial\Omega_\infty \cup \partial\Omega_S$ and $\psi^{(n+1)} = 0$ on $\partial\Omega_{O}$. \item Finally, the pressure field $p^{(n+1)}$ is updated with

 \end{enumerate}

 Problems~(\ref{eq:projection1}), (\ref{eq:projection2}), and~(\ref{eq:projection3}) are discretized by the finite element method (FEM) using Taylor-Hood $Q_2-Q_1$ hexahedral elements.
 They approximate the velocity and pressure fields by continuous piecewise tri-quadratic and tri-linear basis functions, respectively.
 In the finite element mesh, there are $n_{\U}$ nodes with velocity unknowns and $n_{p}$ nodes with pressure unknowns, with the ratio $n_{\U} / n_{p}$ being approximately 8.
+Note that applying FEM to equation~(\ref{eq:projection3}) leads to solving an algebraic system corresponding to an $L_2$ projection.
+The term $\nu \nabla \cdot \U^{(n+1)}$ on the right-hand side is discontinuous from one element to another, and hence it cannot be simply added to the pressure function.

 For solving the algebraic problems arising from (\ref{eq:projection1}) and (\ref{eq:projection3}), we use the methods identified as optimal by \cite{Sistek-2015-PIS}.
 In particular, the Generalized Minimal Residual method (GMRES) is used for (\ref{eq:projection1}), and the PCG method for~(\ref{eq:projection3}), which corresponds to a linear solve related to an $L_2$-projection when FEM is applied.
 Block Jacobi preconditioner using ILU(0) on the blocks corresponding to mesh partitions is used for both problems.